ashik-k-i/whatsapp-automation/README.md

 ### Now Scan QrCode With Your WhatsApp Linked Devices

-- Now "Hello" From Your Number To Any Chat , It will Send "Hii" Automatically
+- Now ".bot" From Your Number To Any Chat , It will Send "Bot Started" Automatically